STAT545-UBC/STAT545-UBC-original-website/hw05_factor-figure-boss-repo-hygiene.md

 Consult the [general homework guidelines](hw00_homework-guidelines.html).

-Due anytime Wednesday 2015-10-28.
+Due anytime Friday 2016-10-21.

 Goals:

   * Reorder a factor in a principled way based on the data and demonstrate the effect in arranged data and in figures.
-  * Remake at least one previously made figure, in light of recent coverage of visualization design principles.
+  * Remake at least one previously made figure (or make a completely new figure), using new knowledge, such as ability to control the color scheme, better figure making mechanics, visualization design principles.
   * Write a figure to file explicitly and include it your R Markdown report via `![Alt text](/path/to/img.png)`.
-  * Clean up your repo, to celebrate the completion of STAT 545 and/or to prepare for the glorious future of STAT 547.
+  * Clean up and organize your entire repository, to celebrate the completion of STAT 545 and/or to prepare for the glorious future of STAT 547.

 Remember the [sampler concept](http://en.wikipedia.org/wiki/Sampler_(needlework)).
 Your homework should serve as your own personal cheatsheet in the future for canonical tasks.
 Make things nice -- your future self will thank you!

 #### Gapminder data ... or whatever

-You can work with the [Gapminder excerpt](http://tiny.cc/gapminder) or take this chance to play with something else.
+You can work with the gapminder data or take this chance to play with something else.
 In which case, you'll have to create comparable tasks for yourself.

 ### Factor management

 **Drop Oceania.** Filter the Gapminder data to remove observations associated with the `continent` of Oceania.
-Additionally, Use `droplevels()` to remove unused factor levels.
+Additionally, remove unused factor levels.
 Provide concrete information on the data before and after removing these rows and Oceania; address the number of rows and the levels of the affected factors.
-Use a figure that includes a legend to further explore the effects of filtering data and/or changing factor levels.

-**Reorder the levels of `country` or `continent`.** Use `reorder()` to change the order of the factor levels, based on a summary statistic of one of the quantitative variables or another derived quantity, such as estimated intercept or slope.
-If you use a summary of, e.g., life expectancy, try something besides the default of `mean()`.
+**Reorder the levels of `country` or `continent`.** Use the forcats package to change the order of the factor levels, based on a principled summary of one of the quantitative variables.
+Consider experimenting with a summary statistic beyond the most basic choice of the mean.

 Characterize the (derived) data before and after your factor re-leveling.

   * Explore the effects of `arrange()`.
 Does merely arranging the data have any effect on, say, a figure?
-  * Explore the effects of `reorder()` and `reorder()` + `arrange()`.
-What effect does this have on a figure?
+  * Explore the effects of reordering a factor and factor reordering coupled with `arrange()`.
+Especially, what effect does this have on a figure?

-  * These explorations should involve the data, the factor levels, and some figures.
+These explorations should involve the data, the factor levels, and some figures.

 ### Visualization design

 Remake at least one figure, in light of something you learned in the recent class meetings about visualization design and color.
 Maybe juxtapose before and after and reflect on the differences.
+Use the country or continent color scheme that ships with Gapminder.
 Consult the guest lecture from Tamara Munzner and [everything here](graph00_index.html).

 ### Writing figures to file